danielaparker/jsoncons/doc/ref/cbor/cbor.md

 Tags 256 and 25 are automatically decoded when detected.
 They are encoded when CBOR option `pack_strings` is set to true.

 64-87 [Tags for Typed Arrays](https://tools.ietf.org/html/rfc8746)
 Tags 64-82 (excepting float128 big endian) and 84-86 (excepting float128 little endian) are automatically decoded when detected.
-They may be encoded when CBOR option `enable_typed_arrays` is set to true.
+They may be encoded when CBOR option `use_typed_arrays` is set to true.

 #### Mappings between CBOR and jsoncons data items